bugzbit/bugzbit.github.io/_posts/2020-05-12-shut-down-of-instagram-lite.md

   - '-Things'
   - to
   - do
-image: /uploads/instagram lite.jpg
+image: uploads/instagram lite.jpg
-featured: true
+featured: false
 ---

 Instagram lite, the slimmed down version of the popular photo & video app, Instagram, has been shut down by Facebook.
 Many social media companies have a lite version for the developing markets like Asia and Africa, which is basically just the web-view of their popular app,&nbsp; gets more users from low-end hardware markets and low data speed.